-Further, Target Costing System is based on involving representatives of all the Value Chain such as suppliers, agents, distributors and existing after-sales service in the target costing system.
+Further, Target Costing System is based on involving representatives of all the Value Chain such as suppliers, agents, distributors, and existing after-sales services in target costing system.

 Controlling Environmental Costs

-After Identification and Allocation of Environmental Costs, task of controlling starts.
+After the Identification and Allocation of Environmental Costs, the task of controlling starts.
 An organization may try to control these costs as mentioned below-

 Waste: ‘Mass balance’ approach can be used to determine how much material is wasted in production, whereby the weight of materials bought is compared to the product yield.